 South China Morning Post (SCMP) reporter, Zhang Shidong calls it a surprise move by President Xi Jinping.
 "The unexpected announcement was made by Chinese President Xi Jinping during his opening speech at the China International Import Expo" in November 2018.
 According to Zhang, the Shanghai Composite Index fell 1.4% after Xi concluded his speech.

 China wants to build a global financing and investment platform and may distinguish Shanghai's tech board by accepting listings from companies outside of China, as Wang Chen, a Shanghai-based partner at Xufunds Investment Management Co. advised.

 However, Shangai Stock Exchange has promised to imbibe learnings from ChiNext into its administration of this new board.

 "The Shanghai Stock Exchange will study and work on the trial plans for the tech board, and the IPO registration system, under the guidance of the CSRC, and will implement the plans after a public consultation", the bourse said in a statement cited by SCMP.
 "The tech board will be independent from the existing Main Board".

 One of such improvements to this new tech board it the absence of a valuation limit which had previously deterred Chinese tech companies from raising money locally.

 In preparation for their listing, Transsion has observing a three-month counselling since December and are being advised by Citic Securities, China's largest full-service investment bank.
 Before December, Transsion had considered a plan to go public through a reverse takeover of a company on the Shenzhen Exchange.

-The details about their IPO, like how much they want to raise and at what price is yet to be publicly known.
-But if everything goes well, Transsion might just get the boost it needs to further drive-up revenues as it competes with Samsung and Huawei in the higher-end smartphone market.
+If everything goes well, Transsion might just get the boost it needs to further drive-up revenues as it competes with Samsung and Huawei in the higher-end smartphone market.